 When your clients are looking only at the price point, it means they are not connected to you or your brand.
 Lack of brand loyalty means more than losing the clients to your price competitor:

 - Your clients won’t be telling their friends and peers about your brand, eliminating the possibility of world of mouth marketing

 - Clients will not interact with your brand in a meaningful way, which means you will struggle to obtain any valuable customer feedback.

 - Renewal or re-sale rates increase the value of your business, a lack of brand loyalty will diminish your sale price when you want a buyer or investor for your business

 Clients who shop for the lowest price tend not to stop once the sale has been made.
 More often than not, these are the clients who will negotiate every request and every re-sale, and of course they are doing so only for the price point.

 A business risks spending more time and energy in managing these relationships than the money actually made from each contract.

 There are, of course, successful businesses that have been built almost entirely on a price point strategy; the retail giant Walmart comes to mind.
 And let that be the lesson here: if you can leverage economies of scale and ubiquity of access, then this may be a strategy you consider.

 Value, however, will always have a longer life than price.

 Have you conducted your competitive analysis yet?
 How strongly can you define your value proposition?
-Contact me for a half day session to build a strong Unique Value Proposition together.
+Contact me to build a strong Unique Value Proposition together.